joshuataylor/snowflake-notes/snowflake_drivers_workflow.md

 - `tracing`: Used to tell to the client you want additional tracing, I don't believe Snowflake themselves send more information/context.
 Values: `DEBUG`, etc.

 - `OS`: Meta information, I usually use `Linux`.
-- `APPLICATION` - Shows your application name in the query history, useful for debugging.
+- `APPLICATION` - Displays your application name in the query history, useful for debugging.

 ## Query Request